Foresight Diffusion: Improving Sampling Consistency in Predictive Diffusion Models: Method

 \subsection{Observations}

-To further explore the sample inconsistency behavior in diffusion-based world models, we investigate their predictive ability, i.e., how well the model understands condition inputs (e.g., visual observations and actions) and predicts future trajectories based on the task’s underlying dynamics.
-To assess how much the model relies solely on $\mathbf{y}$ during denoising, we consider the special case at $t = 1$ (corresponding to $t=T$ under notations in DDPM~\citep{DDPMho2020denoising}), where $\mathbf{x}_1 \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$ contains no signal and thus contributes no useful information, which introduces the following lemma\footnote{Proof is referred to Appendix~\ref{appendix:proof}.}: \begin{lemma} For a diffusion model as defined in Section~\ref{sec:preliminaries}, by reparameterizing the output as $\hat{\mathbf{x}}_\theta(\mathbf{x}_t, t, \mathbf{y}) = \mathbf{x}_t - t \cdot \mathbf{v}_\theta(\mathbf{x}_t, t, \mathbf{y})$~\citep{EDM-karras2022elucidating}, the training objective at $t = 1$ simplifies to:
+To further explore the sampling inconsistency behavior in predictive diffusion models, we investigate their predictive ability, i.e., how well the model understands condition inputs (e.g., visual observations and actions) and predicts future trajectories based on the task’s underlying dynamics.
+To assess how much the model relies solely on $\mathbf{y}$ during denoising, we consider the special case at $t = 1$ (corresponding to $t=T$ under notations in DDPM~\citep{DDPMho2020denoising}), where $\mathbf{x}_1 \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$ contains no signal and thus contributes no useful information, which introduces the following lemma\footnote{Proof is referred to Appendix~\ref{appendix:proof}.}: \begin{lemma} For a diffusion model as defined in Section~\ref{sec:preliminaries}, by reparameterizing the output as $\hat{\mathbf{x}}_\theta(\mathbf{x}_t, t, \mathbf{y}) = \mathbf{x}_t - t \cdot \mathbf{v}_\theta(\mathbf{x}_t, t, \mathbf{y})$~\citep{EDM-karras2022elucidating}, an ideal diffusion model at $t = 1$ minimizes:

 where the noise $\bm{\epsilon}$ is independent of both $\mathbf{x}_0$ and $\mathbf{y}$.
-Furthermore, a diffusion model minimizing Eq.~\eqref{eq:t=T} reduces to a similar architectured deterministic predictor $f_\xi$ minimizing the following objective:
+Furthermore, a diffusion model minimizing Eq.~(\ref{eq:t=T}) reduces to a similar architectured deterministic predictor $f_\xi$ minimizing the following objective:

 \end{lemma}